avimanyu786/avimanyu786/README.md

 I currently have the privilege of working as a systems scientist at NuNet, which allows me to build a platform that would have the potential bring computational solutions to biological questions.
 My past experience as a system administrator for two years has been instrumental in shaping my path.

 ### Funding My Dreams 💡
 Self-funding my research has been challenging but rewarding.
 I've tried to give back by contributing articles to platforms like "It's FOSS" and "Linux Handbook" in my spare time.
-Repurposing my research hardware was also been very helpful in this regard.
+Repurposing my research hardware has also been very helpful in this regard.

 ### The Writer, Gamer & Musician 📝🎮🎶
 It's been an honor to write for the Linux community and to be recognized as a [Ubisoft Star Player](https://www.marketscreener.com/quote/stock/UBISOFT-ENTERTAINMENT-4719/news/Ubisoft-Entertainment-Who-are-Ubisoft-s-Star-Players-23200448/).
 Music also holds a special place in my heart, and I'm fortunate to be able to play the piano and drums.